Hiring and recruiting, the Slack way

 Anand is ready for a new start in his career.
-So when he sees that Weasel Widgets is looking for app developers, he eagerly sends off his CV.
+So when he sees that Coyote Controls is looking for app developers, he eagerly sends his résumé.

 For the next four weeks, he hears nothing at all.
 Then, out of the blue, he gets an email inviting him for an interview.

-When the big day comes, Anand stares down at his phone, awaiting a call at 10:00 on the dot.
+When the big day comes, Anand stares down at his phone, awaiting a call at 10 a.m. sharp.
 But the phone doesn’t ring until closer to 10:30.
 For Anand, doubts are starting to creep in.

 The interview finally begins.
-But as soon as he hears the first question, Anand realises that he doesn’t actually have the experience that Weasel is looking for.
-His whole application has been a complete waste of time – for Anand as well as for Weasel.
+But as soon as he hears the first question, Anand realizes that he doesn’t actually have the experience that Coyote is looking for.
+His whole application has been a complete waste of time—for Anand, and for Coyote too.

-Disillusioned, he vents about his experience online and vows never to work for Weasel Widgets.
+Disillusioned, he vents about his experience online and vows never to work for Coyote Controls.

-Across town, Beth is excited.
-She’s in the running for a sales role at AAA Appliances and everything is going great.
+Across town, Belinda is excited.
+She’s in the running for a sales role at Acme Anvils, and everything is going great.

 She saw the job ad a week ago.
-Almost as soon as she’d emailed her CV, she was invited to join a Slack channel by AAA’s head of HR.
-In the channel, she met everyone involved in the recruitment process, and they’ve already answered several of her questions.
+Almost immediately after she emailed her résumé, she was invited to join a Slack channel by Acme’s head of HR.
+In the channel, she met everyone involved in the recruitment process, and they’d already answered several of her questions.

-Over the last few days, she’s completed her aptitude test through the channel and received feedback on it.
-Not only did she sail through her test, she also feels like she knows her potential colleagues already.
+Over the next few days, she completed her aptitude test through the channel and received feedback on it.
+Not only did she ace her test, she also feels like she knows her potential colleagues already.

 Now she’s scheduling her interview in three days’ time, dealing directly with the interviewers via Slack to make the arrangements.
 She can’t wait to meet them.

-Beth is sold.
-Whatever happens with this job, she tells herself, I definitely want to work for AAA Appliances.
+Belinda is sold.
+Whatever happens with this job, she tells herself, I definitely want to work for Acme Anvils.

 What good looks like

 As these two stories show, recruiting is a complex process that can easily go wrong.
-But if you get it right, you can enjoy a host of benefits:
+But if you get it right, you can realize a host of benefits:

 - Get the right person

 Making the wrong hire can be a costly mistake that takes years to fix.
-Top-notch recruitment helps you to get it right the first time.
+On-point recruitment helps you get it right the first time.

 - Attract top talent